-Getting your Arkansas life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Arkansas.
+Getting your Arkansas life insurance license is the first step towards becoming a life insurance agent in the state.

-The Arkansas Department of Insurance requires you to complete a five-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.
+The Arkansas Department of Insurance requires you to complete a five-step process to become a life insurance agent in Arkansas — from taking the life insurance exam to applying for a license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your Arkansas Life Insurance License

 - Complete an Arkansas Insurance Pre-license Course (Kaplan Education Company – $149+)

 - Take the Arkansas Life Insurance Licensing Exam (PSI Exams – $50 exam fee)

 - Get a Background Check (Arkansas Insurance Department’s Criminal Background Check online portal – $24)

 - Complete an Arkansas Life Insurance License Application (National Insurance Producer Registry (NIPR) – $15 application fee + $5.60 transaction fee)